 Zero Waste Events Manager

-Angie recently joined the Environmental Center in the Fall of 2015 as the Zero Waste Events Coordinator.
+Angie joined the Environmental Center in the Fall of 2015 as the Zero Waste Events Coordinator.
 She graduated in 2002 in Environmental Biology from the University of Colorado.
 It was a great fit to return to Boulder as and alum to further her career in the field of sustainability.

 Since 2010, Angie has worked with ESPN developing programs for waste reduction, environmental education and sustainable practices in television production.
 Her focus has been on programs that further the message of environmental responsibility and stewardship in the sports and entertainment community.
-Prior events include Winter and Summer X Games, The ESPYS, College GameDay, and College Football Playoffs.
+ESPN zero waste events include Winter and Summer X Games, The ESPYS, College GameDay, and College Football Playoffs.
 Each of these events has helped Angie develop unique strategies to implement sustainable practices.

 When she's not sorting recycling she can be found enjoying all that Colorado has to offer such as camping, hiking and skiing.
 She enjoys traveling, singing, rugby and lacrosse (past CU club athlete) and of course all things that are friendly to the planet.

 FLOWS Program Coordinator

 This Colombian native became passionate and began educating herself about the concepts of Social Justice, cultural diversity, and intersectional oppression and transformation shortly after migrating north in 2001.
 Simultaneously, Angela has formed herself as skilled language service provider (Spanish/English/American Sign Language) and in her short experience in this field she has gained a unique understanding around the community’s cultural and linguistic needs, and has been able to facilitate and promote communication for the diverse populations.